pranshugaba/maths-wiki/docs/about/how-to-contribute.md

 # How to Contribute

-Found an error?
-Have a suggestion?
-Would like to contribute?
 You can help improve this wiki!
+Here are some ways in which you can contribute to this wiki.

+- Write content for missing topics
+- Add figures and examples to existing topics
+- Write solutions for existing examples
+- Suggest topics that have not yet been covered
+- Spot (and fix) conceptual mistakes
+- Spot (and fix) spelling and grammatical mistakes
+- Share suggestions to improve this wiki

 Your name will be added to the list of [contributors](/about/contributors) (unless you ask to be omitted).